OurRevolutionMassachusetts/rcv/README.md

 timestamp_col = 'Timestamp'
 voter_id_col = 'Email address'

+# The system is able to refer to a CSV file that lists all eligible voters.
+From there you can simply report on those
+# that do no appear in the "registration" file, or run the results leaving those people out.
+#
+# This file should be placed somewhere in the "source" folder
+registration_file = '/dir/filename.csv'   # where to find the file
+registration_voterid_col = 'email'        # column that lists the "voter_id" for each registrant

 # columns holding the actual votes, and how to refer to them in results
 vote_cols = {
     'Select your preference for the election.
 [Pheobus Apollo]':      'Phoebus Apollo',